Najoj/yabsbashcourse/exercises/2/awk/README.md

 * Count number of lines in `playlist.txt`.
 Does it differ from `wc`?
 Are there more ways to do the same?

-* Count the number of occuraces of some artist which in the file?
+* Count the number of occurrences of some artist which in the file?

 * Only print the lines with artist having `The` to start with. _Tip:_ To match starting line in regular expression use ^.